 Scott lives in Berkshire with his wife, Katherine, his two youngest children, and Archie, a hyperactive cocker spaniel.
 He is a committed Christian (Scott, not Archie) and is actively involved in his local church in Reading.

 Scott was long listed for the Times/Chicken House Children’s Novel Competition for ‘The Ley Lines of Lushbury’ and won the Sunday Express Short Story Competition a few years back for his historical entry set in the English Civil War (you can view the Newspaper).
 ‘The Trespass‘ is an Amazon top 20 Bestseller, reaching number 14 in the overall Amazon chart in 2012.
-Scott was also shortlisted for the prestigious CWA Margery Allingham short story competition in 2016.
+Scott was shortlisted for the prestigious CWA Margery Allingham short mystery competition in 2016 and has recently been announced as the winner of the 2022 CWA Margery Allingham short mystery competition.
+You can read his winning entry on the CWA Website here or, if you prefer, download your own pdf copy here.

-Scott has written about his parallel life as a drummer in his autobiography (well … ‘collection of musical anecdotes’, more like … ), Rattle and Drum.
+Scott has written about his parallel life as a drummer in his autobiography (or maybe collection of musical anecdotes is more accurate), Rattle and Drum.
+Copies available on request.